 Having a separate function to test diodes is useful, although your ohmmeter function can substitute well enough ...but test the particular meter you are thinking about purchasing by using an actual known-good diode, so you know what a good diode reads on that meter.

 An auto-ranging meter is nice to have for some folks.
-So is one with automatic off, although both features are minor things.
-I somewhat prefer NOT to have auto-ranging, although it is nearly mandatory on the smallest 'pocket' meters, because they don't have ROOM for a large multiple-position switch.
+So is one with automatic off, although both features are quite minor things.
+I prefer to not have auto-ranging (I think non-auto-ranging is more useful), although it is nearly mandatory on the smallest 'pocket' meters, because they don't have room for a large multiple-position switch.

 TEST any meter you propose purchasing, with a diode, before buying.
 See if it measures the diode OK.

 How to actually use a multi-meter:

 On an analog meter and some digital meters, you must turn a knob to set the function, and the function range.
 You also may have to select certain pin jacks, especially for a highest current function.
 Some require using certain pin jacks for resistance (ohms) functions.

 Typically the analog meter scales read zero on the left, where the indicating needle rests with no input.
 The needle is deflected during use, and the maximum reading is usually the function range setting, that is, the maximum reading for that setting.
 Zero may be on the right end of the indicating meter for ohms functions.
 On lowest ohm functions, full right indication is often the minimum, shorted leads, ohms reading.